docker-mailserver/docker-mailserver/README.md

 ## Announcements

 1. Since version `v7.1.0`, the use of default variables has changed slightly.
 Please consult the [environment Variables](#environment-variables) sections
-2. Debian Buster is now Docker base image
-   - Filebeat was removed
-   - Dovecot was downgraded
-3. ELK was removed
-4. New contributing guidelines were added
+2. New contributing guidelines were added
-5. Added coherent coding style and linting
+3. Added coherent coding style and linting
-6. Added option to use non-default network interface
+4. Added option to use non-default network interface

 ## Includes